Sue Thomas: F.B.Eye: Jack Hudson

 Jack Hudson (played by Yannick Bisson) is the unit leader, and as such generally takes the lead in the team's cases.
-A lawyer from Wisconsin, he approaches his job as a Federal Agent with a burning drive.
+A lawyer from Wisconsin, he approaches his job as a federal agent with a burning drive.
 His experience as a sniper is revealed in the episode, "The Sniper".
-He is strongly attracted to Sue (who reciprocates) but unable to act due to their working relationship: he is her Training Agent and line manager.
-Everyone in the office can sense the extreme chemistry between the two, such as the team eagerly participating in a plan that involves Jack and Sue going undercover as a married couple or the female members of the team paying for Sue to win Jack in a charity bachelor auction, but Jack and Sue refuse to go against the Bureau's policy.
+Hudson is the team's supervisor, and Thomas' trainer.
+People sense the attraction between the fictional Thomas and Hudson.
+Team members think their mission at work may bring them closer together, but they resist temptation.
+Team members eagerly plan how Jack and Sue will go undercover as a married couple, and also pay for Sue to win a date with Jack at a charity bachelor auction.
+Still, Jack and Sue refuse to go against what they think should be the Bureau's policy to avoid the appearance of favoritism.
+In the first episode, two team members were dating each other (Myles and Lucy).
 In the last episode, during which Sue decides to leave, it becomes possible for them to get together.
 The two do have a firm, if complicated, friendship.
 His closest friends are Special Agents Manning and Gans.